ring-lang/ring/applications/README.md

 Applications Folder
 ===================

-In this folder we store the applications created using Ring.
+In this folder, we store the applications and games created using Ring.

-We have over 70 applications in this folder!
+We have over 70 applications and games here!

-For more applications written in Ring (development tools), check the ring/tools folder.
+Additionally, we have over 80 applications, games, and tools in the ring/applications and ring/tools folders.